omniskop/lecture-devops-app/README.md

 Lecture: DevOps - Application
 =============================

-> :warning: __Invoking `make` in a path containing white spaces may lead to unforeseen side effects like DATA LOSS !__
+> :warning: __Invoking `make` in a path containing white spaces will break execution and may lead to
+> unforeseen side effects like DATA LOSS !__

 This repository contains the [application](./app/README.md) that is supposed be used as *deployable workload* in the